FurnishedChunk/Minicraft-Mod-Archives/README.md

 # Archived Mod List:

-**List of Mods for PC**
+### <summary>List of Mods for PC</summary>
 A list of archived mods for Windows, macOS, and Linux can be found [here](https://github.com/FurnishedChunk/Minicraft-Mod-Archives/blob/master/Minicraft%20Mods/readme.md).

-**Android Mods and Other Porting Lists**
+### <summary>Android Mods and Other Porting Lists</summary>
 Android mods and other ports (PC, Android, Windows Phone, Monogame, etc.) can be found [here](https://github.com/FurnishedChunk/Minicraft-Mod-Archives/blob/master/Minicraft%20Ports/readme.md).

-**List of Minicraft Remake Games**
+### <summary>List of Minicraft Remake Games</summary>
 The list of games marked as Minicraft remakes is [here](https://github.com/FurnishedChunk/Minicraft-Mod-Archives/blob/master/Minicraft%20Remakes/readme.md).

 # Unarchived Mod List:
-These mods are not in this archive but have been archived locally.
+These mods are not included in this repository.
-We have not yet archived any mods that can be downloaded from official or active development.
+Mods that are still under development or available for download on official websites, etc., have not been archived.
+(Some mods that were discontinued some time ago have already been archived.)

 * [Unarchived Minicraft Mods](https://github.com/FurnishedChunk/Minicraft-Mod-Archives/tree/master?tab=readme-ov-file#unarchived-minicraft-mods)
 * [Unarchived Minicraft remakes](https://github.com/FurnishedChunk/Minicraft-Mod-Archives/tree/master?tab=readme-ov-file#unarchived-minicraft-remakes)